elea-vellard/LLM-Playlist-Recommender/README.md

 to generate embeddings for playlist titles using the fine-tuned models.
 > Make sure to adjust the model path to select either the triplet loss model, the cross-entropy loss model or the pretrained model.

-## 5. Generate the recommendations and evaluate the models.
+## 5. Generate the recommendations and evaluate the models

 Evaluate the metrics for a given test playlist: